gbpoole/gbpSID/docs/src/C_execs.rst

   **-?,** **-h,** **--help**
 	display usage information

-This program demonstrates how to configure and use an application program with the gbpApp class.
+This program demonstrates how to configure and use an application program with the gbpSID application class.